kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/WorkspaceSecurity.md

 * **Use granular workspace roles** for flexible permissions management in the workspaces: Admin, Member, Contributor, and Viewer.
 * **Create folders** in the workspace: Organize and manage artifacts in the workspace.
 * **Manage a workspace in Git**: Git integration in Microsoft Fabric enables Pro developers to integrate their development processes, tools, and best practices straight into the Fabric platform.
 Learn how to manage a [workspace with Git](https://learn.microsoft.com/fabric/cicd/git-integration/git-get-started?tabs=commit-to-git).
 [Best Practices for implementing CI/CD](https://learn.microsoft.com/fabric/cicd/best-practices-cicd)
+* **Moving workspaces**: Workspaces and the data they contain reside on capacities, and can be moved around by assigning them to different capacities.
+In Microsoft Fabric, such movement currently has the following restrictions.

+1. Non Power BI Fabric items can't move from Premium to shared capacity.
+2. Non Power BI Fabric items can't move between regions.

 * **Contact list**: Specify who receives notification about workspace activity.
 Read more about workspace contact lists in this article.